ruby-walker/okcupid-drug-data/README.md

-# okcupid-drug-data
+# OkCupid Drug Data
-A website with interactive charts analyzing differences between OkC users that do or do not report using drugs.
+A website with a series of charts analyzing the differences between 45,866 Bay Area OkCupid users that reported using drugs often, sometimes, or never.